magnuswiik/TTT4175-EDC-project/readme.md

-Prodject in the course TTT4275
+Project in the course TTT4275

 Objective:
 Training one algorithm to classify digits, and one to classify iris flower.